alexzaluski/pl-gas-price-forecasting-anomaly-detection/README.md

 # Gas Price Forecasting & Anomaly Detection

-Time series analysis of monthly heating costs — full pipeline from data cleaning through anomaly detection to SARIMA forecasting and Prophet comparison.
+Time series analysis of monthly heating costs in Poland — full pipeline from data cleaning through anomaly detection to SARIMA forecasting and Prophet comparison.
 Includes detection and explanation of the February 2022 energy price spike caused by the Russian invasion of Ukraine.

 **Stack**: Python · pandas · statsmodels (SARIMA, STL) · Prophet · matplotlib · scipy